abde0103/Data-anonymization/README.md

 The goal is to test our models on other datasets like BTC and Wikigold datasets.

 ## Models
-Contains two keras models to be loaded when evaluating the performance of the anonymization solution on BTC and Wikigold datasets
+Contains two keras models to be loaded when evaluating the performance of the anonymization solution on BTC and Wikigold datasets.

 ## Details
 **Anonymization.ipynb** : Transform tokens to embedded vectors using Bert  \